chris820629/Bank-Customer-Churn/README.md

 - ✅ Preprocessing dataset and EDA is completed.
 The cleaned datasets, [Churn_Modelling_main.csv](./Resources/Churn_Modelling_main.csv) and [Churn_Modelling_cs_lt850.csv](./Resources/Churn_Modelling_cs_lt850.csv), are stored in the GitHub repo and PostgreSQL database.

-- 🟩 Model Testing and Determination.
+- ✅ Model Testing and Determination.
   - Evaluation Machine Learning or Neural Network models that could effectively predict bank customer churn rate.
-  - Optimization of our final models is ongoing.
+  - Optimization of our final models is completed.

+- 🟩 Final Presentation.
+  - Final presentation and story/dashboard are available online.

 ## Segment 1: Sketch It Out